-The pro forma earnings (loss) were adjusted to exclude \$517 of acquisition-related costs incurred and a \$13,084 bargain purchase gain (net of taxes of \$8,336) earned, and an \$8,336 income tax benefit during the six month transition period ended December 31, 2011.
-These items were included in the pro forma earnings for the year ended June 30, 2011.
-The impact of the bargain purchase gain and associated tax effect included in the year ended June 30, 2011 inccreased pro forma income by \$21,420.
+The pro forma earnings (loss) were adjusted to exclude \$517 of acquisition-related costs incurred during the six month transition period ended December 31, 2011.
+This item was included in the pro forma earnings for the year ended June 30, 2011.
+The impact of the bargain purchase gain and associated tax effect included in the year ended June 30, 2011 increased pro form income by \$21,420.